AndrewGuerrero/ng-caryll/content/effective_stl.md

 ### Item 46: Consider function object instead of functions as algorithm parameters

-Function objects (functors) a preferable to functions as parameters to algorithms because they are
+Function objects, or functors, are preferable to functions as parameters to algorithms because they are:

-- **Efficient:** functors can be `inline`d while passing a function directly guarantees a function call.
+- **Efficient** - Functors can be `inline`d while passing a function directly guarantees a function call.
-- **Robust:** there are sometimes subtle, compiler-related bugs and pitfalls that can be encountered when using `const` member functions or `template`d functions.
+- **Robust** - Sometimes subtle, compiler-related bugs and pitfalls that can be encountered when using `const` member functions or `template`d functions.

 ### Item 47: Avoid producing write-only code

-Code that is hard to read, like
+Use of the STL can produce code that is hard to read.

 ``` cpp
 vector<int> v;